 What the heck are planograms?

-When I’ve looked around the web in the past, I’ve been surprised to find very minimal information on planograms.
+Surprisingly, I’ve found very minimal information on planograms.
 The best explanation I’ve found is on Wikipedia:

 Planograms are simply insider maps that show how a section in the store should be set up and laid out.

-A better explanation might simply be these planogram images (no affiliation with my work – simply found via a Google Image search) — click any of these to embiggen:
+These planogram images (no affiliation with my work – simply found via a Google Image search) give a better visual explanation – click any of these to embiggen:

 Some are plain black and white with boxes (and associated codes) representing each product.